1 Pilot 3

 • A dog that exhibited aggression toward other dogs and was territorial about food and toys was asked “what kind of dogs would she like to play with.”
 The dog’s response was a surprise.
 See Arabella’s video

-How Pilot 3 Works FAQ
+How Pilot 3 Worked FAQ

 Giving Animals Voice designed Pilot 3 to minimize the time and resources needed to participate.